rdhub/TopMovies/README.md

 Describe any challenges encountered while building the app.

 I had difficulty implementing the search bar because I did not know how to filter the array of NSDictionaries.
 I kept looking up stuff on Google and the Swift Libraries, and I kept trying things on XCode until it finally worked.
-For some unknown reason, after I added the search bar, push navigation failed to work.
-Even when I undo'd everything I added using the undo command, it still would not work.
-I ended up having to revert back to an older version using git reset and then added back everything exactly how it was.
-This time everything worked properly, even though I did not change anything.
-I copied everything exactly as I had when it was not working.'

 ## License